kr-colab/locator/README.md

-`Locator` is a supervised machine learning method for predicting geographic location from genotype or sequencing data.
+`Locator` is a supervised machine learning method for predicting the geographic original of a sample from genotype or sequencing data.

 # Installation